Ay1tsMe/minimalWebsite/tuxtower/content/blog/wheelchair.md

 [Insert image of wheelchair original]

-From Febuarary to May, I've been interning for the Renewable Energy Vehicle (REV) project at the UWA.
+From February to May, I've been interning for the Renewable Energy Vehicle (REV) project at the UWA.
 I was originally tasked to be a helper for the Autonomous Shuttle Bus but due to the job description not involving much engineering, my supervisor had thought my expertise would be more useful elsewhere.
-So I was relocatted to one of their other projects which had been sitting, collecting dust.
+So I was relocated to one of their other projects which had been sitting, collecting dust.
 This happened to be the Omni-Directional Wheelchair.
 This is a wheelchair that was designed in 2006 as part of a students honour thesis which can be found [here.](https://robotics.ee.uwa.edu.au/theses/2006-Wheelchair-Woods.pdf) A lot of the specifications are currently outdated but the main functionality remains the same.
 It is a compact wheelchair capable of supporting up to 100kg of weight, it has custom-built Mecanum wheels that enable movement in any direction including lateral and rotational movements, and it operates fully from two car batteries.
 By the end of this, you will learn the process of how I got the wheelchair fully functioning and the hurdles I had to overcome along the way.

 # What Happened?
 Sometime last year, the wheelchair was being used for a demo for new students and it suddenly stopped working.
 My job was to get this back to its normal operation.
-I was advised by my supervisor that they had replaced the batteries and all the fuses but it still didnt operate.
+I was advised by my supervisor that they had replaced the batteries and all the fuses but it still didn't operate.
 So, what do we do now?

-# Replacing The Microcontroller
+# Replacing The Micro-controller
 On the left armrest of the wheelchair is a box that contains the main internals that control and operate the wheels.
 The old system was running a [Lilygo T-Display v1.1](https://github.com/Xinyuan-LilyGO/TTGO-T-Display) connected to a USB Host Shield designed for an Arduino Uno through a custom PCB.
 My supervisor instructed me to replace the current system with a new [Lilygo T-Display S3](https://github.com/Xinyuan-LilyGO/T-Display-S3), that way we wouldn't need the bulky USB Host Shield because the S3 has built in USB Host Mode that we can utilise with the joystick.
 I already have the Arduino code that was on the original Lilygo, should be an easy fix right?

-[Insert image of both microcontrollers together]
+[Insert image of both micro-controllers together]

 ## Somehow not an easy fix...
 After multiple weeks of trying to get the T-Display S3 working is USB host mode, I ended up giving up as this had been proven to be more difficult that I thought.
-In theory, it should just be as simple as uploading USB Host Mode code to the microcontroller and plugging in a device like a keyboard or mouse.
-But no matter what I did, the usb device that I would plug in just wouldn't connect.
+In theory, it should just be as simple as uploading USB Host Mode code to the micro-controller and plugging in a device like a keyboard or mouse.
+But no matter what I did, the USB device that I would plug in just wouldn't connect.
 I ended up having a long conversation with someone on the Arduino forum and he concluded that from reading the schematic, the reason is wasn't working was because the T-Display S3 was not outputting any voltage through the USB port.
 They said that there is a schottky diode that blocks the voltage from being sent over the USB port.
 Other users on the T-Display S3 git repo were also having issues saying they couldn't get USB host mode to work.
 So what do I do now?

-# RE-Replacing The Microcontroller
+# RE-Replacing The Micro-controller
-Well if I can't get the new microcontroller working, I guess I'll try and get the old one working instead.
+Well if I can't get the new micro-controller working, I guess I'll try and get the old one working instead.
 The old T-Display v1.1 still had the old Arduino code that was operating the wheelchair.
 The only problem was, when the joystick was plugged into the USB Host Shield attached to the T-Display, nothing would happen.
 I tried plugging the joystick into my laptop to see if it came up as a USB device but it didn't appear at all.
 So I concluded it must be faulty.
 There happened to be a spare joystick was exactly the same lying around in the lab so I thought if I plug in a working joystick it should work, right?
 Turns out it didn't.
 Okay maybe there's something wrong with the USB Host Shield then?

 ## Diagnosing the USB Host Shield
 Because I couldn't get any sort of connected from the USB Host shield with the T-Display v1.1, I decided I should try connect it to a generic ESP32-wroom that I had lying around my house.
 The USB Host shield that I had on hand happened to have no documentation about it on the internet whatsoever.
 The closest thing I could find was a [Keyestudio USB Host Shield](https://wiki.keyestudio.com/Ks0155_keyestudio_USB_Host_v1.5_shield) that looked remotely close to what I was using.

 [Insert USB Host Shield here]

 This was somewhat helpful although I didn't know what each pin was for and there was no printings on the board to specify was each GPIO pin was for.
-Becuase this board is supposed to be a plug and play replacement for the Arduino Uno, I had to figure out what each pin did but looking at the pinout for the Arduino Uno.
+Because this board is supposed to be a plug and play replacement for the Arduino Uno, I had to figure out what each pin did but looking at the pinout for the Arduino Uno.
 My assumption was that this Host shield would be able to work with the [USB Host Shield 2.0 library](https://github.com/felis/USB_Host_Shield_2.0).
 The `README` for the library has instructions on how to wire up an ESP32 with the USB Host shield.

 ```
 ESP32 is supported using the arduino-esp32